Fun, Food, Fandom: Minor League Baseball in North Carolina

 9 Greensboro Grasshoppers

-9 Greensboro GrasshoppersClass A affiliate of the Miami MarlinsSee on map
+9 Greensboro GrasshoppersClass A affiliate of the Pittsburgh PiratesSee on map

 While several Minor League teams have dogs who take home plate umpires' spare balls and more, the Greensboro Grasshoppers have historically taken barking at the park to another level.
-They currently have three black Labradors that are a big part of the stadium experience: Miss Babe Ruth, Master Yogi Berra and Miss Lou Lou Gehrig retrieving bats, taking balls to the ump and participating in in-game skits.
-The Grasshoppers play in downtown Greensboro’s NewBridge Bank Park.
+They currently have three black Labradors who are a big part of the stadium experience: Miss Babe Ruth, Master Yogi Berra and Miss Lou Lou Gehrig retrieving bats, taking balls to the ump and participating in in-game skits.
+The Grasshoppers play in downtown Greensboro’s First National Bank Field.

 10 Kannapolis Intimidators